VMBoehm/ML_Lectures/README.md

 Each lecture is accompanied by coding exercises.
 The jupyer notebooks can be run on Google Colab.
 The underlying machine learning framework is pytorch.

-- Notebook 1: From Autoencoders to Variational Autoencoders (VAEs) + Training a VAE on Galaxy Spectra
+- Notebook 1: From Autoencoders to Variational Autoencoders (VAEs) + Training a VAE on galaxy spectra
-- Notebook 2: Improving VAEs with Normalizing Flows + Denoising and Inpaining of Masked and Noisy Data
+- Notebook 2: Improving VAEs with Normalizing Flows + denoising and inpainting masked and noisy Data